Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of

 \section{Abstract}

-Turbulent flows are ubiquitous, and obtaining efficient, accurate and generalizable reduced order models remains a challenging problem.
-This manuscript develops a hierarchy of reduced Lagrangian models for turbulent flows in order to investigate and compare the effects of enforcing Smoothed Particle Hydrodynamics (SPH) structure versus embedding neural networks (NN)s within the Lagrangian framework as universal function approximators.
-SPH is a mesh-free Lagrangian methodology for approximating equations of fluid mechanics.
-Starting from Neural Network (NN) based parameterization of a Lagrangian acceleration operator, this hierarchy gradually incorporates a weakly compressible and parameterized SPH framework which enforces physical symmetries and conservation laws.
-Two new parameterized smoothing kernels are developed which are included within the fully parameterized SPH simulator and are compared to the cubic and quartic smoothing kernels.
+Building efficient, accurate and generalizable reduced order models of developed turbulence remains a major challenge.
+This manuscript approaches this problem by developing a hierarchy of parameterized reduced Lagrangian models for turbulent flows, and investigates the effects of enforcing physical structure through Smoothed Particle Hydrodynamics (SPH) versus relying on neural networks (NN)s as universal function approximators.
+Starting from Neural Network (NN) parameterizations of a Lagrangian acceleration operator, this hierarchy of models gradually incorporates a weakly compressible and parameterized SPH framework, which enforces physical symmetries, such as Galilean, rotational and translational invariances.
+Within this hierarchy, two new parameterized smoothing kernels are developed in order to increase the flexibility of the learn-able SPH simulators.
 For each model we experiment with different loss functions which are minimized using gradient based optimization, where efficient computations of gradients are obtained by using Automatic Differentiation (AD) and Sensitivity Analysis (SA).
-Each model is trained on two Ground Truth (GT) data sets associated with weekly compressible Homogeneous Isotropic Turbulence (HIT), (1) a validation set using weakly compressible SPH, and (2) a high fidelity set from Direct Numerical Simulations (DNS).
-Numerical evidence shows: (a) validation of the methodology on "synthetic" SPH data; (b) the ability for NNs embedded within the SPH framework to approximate the equation of state; (b) each model is able to interpolate onto DNS data; (c) encoding more SPH structure improves generalizability to different turbulent Mach numbers and time scales; (d) the introduction of two novel parameterized smoothing kernels improves the accuracy of SPH over standard smoothing kernels. \\ {\bf Keywords:} Physics informed machine learning, Smoothed particle hydrodynamics, Reduced order models, Turbulence
+Each model within the hierarchy is trained on two data sets associated with weekly compressible Homogeneous Isotropic Turbulence (HIT): (1) a validation set using weakly compressible SPH; and (2) a high fidelity set from Direct Numerical Simulations (DNS).
+Numerical evidence shows that encoding more SPH structure improves generalizability to different turbulent Mach numbers and time shifts, and that including the novel parameterized smoothing kernels improves the accuracy of SPH at the resolved scales.